Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Numerical experiments

 \subsection{Instances}

-The instances used for the experiments are derived from a virtual network and a part of the Beijing bus network, which are depicted in Figure \ref{fig:experimentNetwork}.
-Specifically, the virtual network comprises three lines, and its passenger demand is randomly generated.
-In contrast, the instances based on the Beijing bus subnetwork contains two bi-directional lines and 89 stops, where the passenger demand, network structure and running times between two adjacent stops are all derived from the practical operating data.
-Based on these two networks, we generate 24 sets of instances to test the effectiveness of the proposed formulation and algorithms.
-The detailed information of each instance is shown in Table \ref{tab:instance_all} in the Appendix \ref{sec:instance}.
+The instances used for the experiments are derived from a virtual network and a part of the Beijing bus network, which are depicted in Figure \ref{fig:experimentNetwork} in Appendix \ref{sec:instance}.
+The virtual network comprises three bidirectional lines.
+The Beijing bus subnetwork contains two bidirectional lines and 89 stops, where passenger demand, network structure, and running times between stops are all derived from real-world operating data.
+Based on these two networks, we generate 24 sets of instances with varying durations of time periods and numbers of scenarios to test the effectiveness of the proposed formulation and algorithms.
+Detailed information on each instance is provided in Table \ref{tab:instance_all} in Appendix \ref{sec:instance}.
+In addition, the five parameters used in the objective function \eqref{eq:objective_brief} are set as follows.
+In all experiments, the equivalent monetary value per unit of passengers' waiting costs, $\vartheta^T$, is set to 0.8(\$).
+The coefficients $\varepsilon_1$ and $\varepsilon_2$, which represent the weights on waiting time at origins and due to transfers, are set to 1 and 1.5, respectively.
+The coefficients $\varphi_1$ and $\varphi_2$, representing the weights on passengers' and operational costs, are both set to 1 in the experiments from Sections~\ref{sec:flexible_capacity} to \ref{sec:real_time}.
+A sensitivity analysis of these two coefficients is provided in Section~\ref{sec:tradeoff_analysis}.